wesleyhuang23/fanflix/README.md

 # Search for Movies, People or Theaters
 ![](https://github.com/wesleyhuang23/fanflix/blob/master/screenshots/search.png?raw=true) ![](https://github.com/wesleyhuang23/fanflix/blob/master/screenshots/people-search.png?raw=true) ![](https://github.com/wesleyhuang23/fanflix/blob/master/screenshots/theater-search.png?raw=true)

 The search view will give you realtime results as your type in the search bar.
 This is done by using Jquery.
-You can search for over 2 million titles, based on the movie database api and will be upadted when new titles are added into the database.
+You can search for over 900,000 titles, based on the movie database api and will be upadted when new titles are added into the database.

 # Movie Detail
 ![alt tag](https://github.com/wesleyhuang23/fanflix/blob/master/screenshots/details.png?raw=true)